105hua/105hua/README.md

 ### <div align="center">I'm Josh, a Full-Stack developer since 2014</div>

-- 🔭 I’m currently working on Minecraft Plugins.
+- 🔭 I’m currently working on completing my University Degree.
+In my spare time, I like working on Minecraft content and Open-Source projects.

 - ❓ Ask me about anything related to React, Python or JavaScript.